sfgtrain/sfgtrain_shell_script/README.md

   echo "-----------------------------------------------"
 }

-utrainGreetings  #------ call of the final function for our script
+sfgtrainGreetings  #------ call of the final function for our script
 ```

 ### Positional Parameters In Functions